Optimized management of machine learning workflows is vital for organizations seeking agility and innovation in today’s data-driven world.

 Step 10: We’re now going to generate a new hash/password combination using bycrypt.
 You can do this using python, but for demonstration purposes we will be using an online tool Bycrapt Hash Generator from bycrypt.online or coderstool.com.

-โš ๏ธ Note: Using a self-signed certificate is used for demonstration purposes and does not adhere to best practices for production scenarios.
+โ ๏ธ Note: Using a self-signed certificate is used for demonstration purposes and does not adhere to best practices for production scenarios.
 You can easily swap this self-signed certificate with your own CA certificate.

-In the plain text input field, enter a password to your liking, then click on the Generate button.
-Copy the output value and paste it in the hash value in the deployments/tls/dex-config-map.yaml file on line 22.
+value in the deployments/tls/dex-config-map.yaml file on line 22.
 You can also update the default email address, username and userid in this file, but I left it on the default values.
 However, if you did update these default values, make sure you also update the appropriate values in the manifests/common/user-namespace/base/params.env file.

 Step 11: Update your auth.md file with the plain text password (not the hash).
 Additionally, if you changed the default email address in the earlier steps above you should change them here as well.

-โš ๏ธ Note: Entering passwords as plain text in files is used for demonstration purposes and does not adhere to best practices for production scenarios.
+โ ๏ธ Note: Entering passwords as plain text in files is used for demonstration purposes and does not adhere to best practices for production scenarios.
 In production scenarios you should store the secrets in a more secure way.

 Step 12: Copy the contents of your updated manifests folder to the kubeflow manifests folder.
 Using the command below, we’ll update the files so the deployment includes our config changes: